-) In companies where a diversity of shareholders is represented on the board of directors without ties among them.

-17. That the number of independent directors represents at least half of the total number of directors.

-Nonetheless, when the company does not have a high level of market capitalisation or in the event that it is a high cap company with one shareholder or a group acting in a coordinated fashion who together control more than 30% of the company's equity, the number of independent directors represents at least one third of the total number of directors.

-- 18. That companies publish and update the following information regarding directors on the company website: - a) Professional profile and biography. - b) Any other boards to which the director belongs, regardless of whether the companies are listed, as well as any other remunerated activities engaged in, regardless of type. - c) Category of directorship, indicating, in the case of individuals who represent significant shareholders, the shareholder that they represent or to which they are connected. - d) The date of their first appointment as a director of the company's board of directors, and any subsequent re-election. - e) The shares and options they own.

-19. That the annual corporate governance report, after verification by the appointments committee, explains the reasons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is less than 3%.
-It should also explain, where applicable, why formal requests from shareholders for membership on the board meeting were not honoured, when their equity interest is equal to or exceeds that of other shareholders whose proposal for proprietary directors was honoured.
+DEL M DE VA ERCADO LORES b) In companies where a diversity of shareholders is represented on the board of directors without ties among them.
+Complies [ X ] Explanation [ ] 17.
+That t the number of independent directors represents at least half of the total number of directors. high more theless, when the company does not have a high level of market capitalisation or in the event that it is a cap company with one shareholder or a group acting in a coordinated fashion who together control than 30% of the company's equity, the number of independent directors represents at least one of the total number of directors.
+Complies [ X ] Explanation [ ] 18.
+That companies publish and update the following information regarding directors on the company website: a) Professional profile and biography. b) Any other boards to which the director belongs, regardless of whether the companies are listed, as well as any other remunerated activities engaged in, regardless of type. c) Category of directorship, indicating, in the case of individuals who represent significant shareholders, the shareholder that they represent or to which they are connected. d) The date of their first appointment as a director of the company's board of directors, and any subsequent re-election. e) The shares and options they own.
+Complies [ X ] Complies partially [ ] Explanation [ ] 19. reaso is less meml the annual corporate governance report, after verification by the appointments committee, explains the ns for the appointment of proprietary directors at the proposal of the shareholders whose equity interest than 3%.
+It should also explain, where applicable, why formal requests from shareholders for pership on the board meeting were not honoured, when their equity interest is equal to or exceeds that her shareholders whose proposal for proprietary directors was honoured.
+Complies [ ] Complies partially [ ] Explanation [ ] Not applicable [ X ]